deepakpahadua/RESTful-APIs-without-framework/README.md

-# Assignment given

-RESTful APIs for Entity/Domain (Projects, Employees and Manager)
+# RESTful APIs for Entity/Domain (Projects, Employees and Manager)

 This application is build in core node.js without using any framework i.e Express.JS or Hapi.JS or Sails.JS